Izzlyb/UM_FinTech_Project_2_G2/project_2_proposal.md

             Let's propose a portfolio with different mix of stocks ETF and commodities.
             Determine the risk profile.

-    We wil assume that we have a portfolio with a mix of stocks.. and the investment has been made in the last 4 years.
+    We will assume that we have a portfolio with a mix of stocks.. and the investment has been made in the last 4 years.

-4. (Samuel) Create a bot to use the selected ML model to do automated trading on a paper account.
+4. (Samuel) Create a trading bot to use the selected ML model to do automated trading on a paper account.
+Setup alarms if selected stocks are moving on either direction.

 For project 3:
     This is a POC.Proof of Concept
     Work on an experiment
     Have a user tell a story about what they want.

 Email:

-EH      erichines22insurance@gmail.com,
+EH      erichines22insurance@gmail.com,     678-642-3254
         ericjhines2223@hotmail.com
-IJL     ijleon@hotmail.com
+IJL     ijleon@hotmail.com                  305-720-1410
-RM      ricky.mershad@gmail.com
+RM      ricky.mershad@gmail.com             614-439-3012
-Sam     samsanto96@gmail.com
+Sam     samsanto96@gmail.com                904-855-5888

 ** Meet on Saturday, 01July2023 7:00 pm

-We are put our data